Shearwater: Description

-These tubenose birds fly with stiff wings and use a "shearing" flight technique (flying very close to the water and seemingly cutting or "shearing" the tips of waves) to move across wave fronts with the minimum of active flight.
+These tubenose birds fly with stiff wings and use a "shearing" flight technique (flying very close to the water and seemingly or actually cutting or "shearing" the waves with the tips of their wings) to move across wave fronts with the minimum of active flight.
 This technique gives the group its English name.
 Some small species like the Manx shearwater are cruciform in flight, with their long wings held directly out from their bodies.
+They range in size from 25 to 56 cm long with wingspans from 58 to 125 cm, and weights of 150 to 1000 g.
+Many are black above and white below, or brown above and pale or dusky below, while some are more-or-less uniformly dark brown all over; one (Buller's shearwater) is distinct in being patterned pale grey and black above.
+All are evolved for swimming, and have short legs and webbed feet; they can only shuffle awkwardly on land, so visit their breeding sites on remote islands under cover of darkness.
+They differ from other petrels in having a slender build and particularly, relatively long and slender bills.